The EU drone regulations have brought us the...

 Figure 4: ConOps structure

-Are you looking for answers, not more question marks?
+Are you looking for answers and not more question marks?

 Some people will be deeply confused by the legal situation and we can understand that.
 We want to make your flight project as pleasant as possible and, in addition to individual consultations, we offer you the opportunity to check your flight project depending on your level of knowledge.
 We will provide you with the necessary applications and the relevant contact persons.

-In addition, we provide support during approval procedures by formulating operating procedures (ConOps) and offer standardised checklists that we can adapt to your individual needs.
+In addition, we support approval procedures by formulating operating procedures (ConOps) and offer standardised checklists that we can customise for you.

 If the authorities require an expert opinion (Section 21i (2) LuftVO), please contact us.
 Benefit from our many years of experience.

-All of these procedures ultimately serve the safety of unmanned aviation and strengthen the acceptance of new trends and technologies among the general public.
+All of these procedures ultimately serve to improve safety in unmanned aviation and increase public acceptance of new trends and technologies.